English, M.A.

 • establishing teaching credentials for private and public education

-• pursuing the Ph.D. in English
+• pursuing a Ph.D. in English

 • training, technical writing